-The Emerging Markets Internet & Ecommerce ETF (NYSE:EMQQ) is up nearly 40 percent year to date, a performance that puts the exchange-traded fund ahead of the MSCI Emerging Markets by a better than 2-to-1 margin.
+The Emerging Markets Internet & Ecommerce ETF EMQQ is up nearly 40 percent year to date, a performance that puts the exchange-traded fund ahead of the MSCI Emerging Markets by a better than 2-to-1 margin.

 Engaging With EMQQ

 EMQQ's components “must derive their profits from e-commerce or Internet activities and include search engines, online retail, social networking, online video, e-payments, online gaming and online travel,” according to the issuer.

 Data suggest global investors are bullish on some EMQQ holdings, including familiar names such as Alibaba Group Holding Ltd BABA, Tencent Holdings Ltd. and South Korean conglomerate Samsung Electronic SSNLF.

 Holdings And Allocations

 “Information-technology shares in the MSCI Emerging Markets Index have surged 35 percent this year, trouncing the 20 percent gain for the Nasdaq 100 Stock Index,” reported Bloomberg.
 “Like in the U.S., the rally has been led by just a few of the biggest names, with Samsung, Tencent, Alibaba, Taiwan Semiconductor Mfg.
 Co.
 Ltd. (ADR) TSM and Naspers Limited (ADR) NPSNY accounting for almost a third of the emerging market gauge’s advance this year.”